NatasaMiric/the-petrovaradin-catacombs/README.md

 **Tour Guide Section**

   * This section will allow users to see where and when the tour guides take place, information about the price and it has an image that shows the whole fortress which will arouse the interest of user with its appearance.
-  * This section is fully responsive, one box containig the text and the other image.
+  * This section is fully responsive, one box containing the text and the other image.
 On smaller screens they are positioned on top of each other and on larger screen beside one another.

   ![](docs/wireframes/tourguidedesktop.png)